-My name is Natalie Schwartz and I am very excited for my first semester as a student ambassador for the Terry J. Lundgren Center for Retailing.
-I am a junior majoring in Retailing and Consumer Sciences.
-In addition, I am pursuing a minor in Business Administration.
-I am looking forward
+I cannot believe this is already my third semester as a Student Advisory Ambassador for the Terry J. Lundgren Center for Retailing.
+I am a senior pursuing a bachelors in Retailing and Consumer Sciences.

 Upon first coming to the University of Arizona I planned to be a fine arts major because of my love of drawing clothing.
 However, once I heard about the Retailing and Consumer Sciences major, I knew it was the major for me.